Descovy for PrEP

 AWP

-The most common adverse event is diarrhea, observed in up to 5% of individuals given Descovy in the large DISCOVER study that led the FDA to approve Descovy for PrEP.
+The most common adverse event is diarrhea, observed in up to 5% of individuals given Descovy in the large DISCOVER study that led to FDA approval of Descovy for PrEP.
 There was also nausea (4%) and headache, fatigue, and abdominal pain (2% each).
-If Descovy is discontinued abruptly in people with hepatitis B virus (HBV), flare-up of hepatitis may occur—talk to your provider before discontinuing.
-Check for hepatitis B before taking Descovy and vaccinate against it if appropriate.
+Check for hepatitis B virus (HBV) before taking Descovy and vaccinate against it if appropriate.
+If Descovy is discontinued abruptly in people with hepatitis B virus, flare-up of hepatitis may occur—talk to your provider before discontinuing.
 Drug resistance to HIV therapy may develop if people going on Descovy for PrEP unknowingly already have HIV, or if infection occurs after starting PrEP.
-However, drug resistance was rare in the extremely few individuals who acquired HIV during the DISCOVER trial (seven out of 2,670 persons on Descovy and 15 out of 2,665 on Truvada).
+However, drug resistance was rare in the extremely few individuals who acquired HIV during the DISCOVER trial (seven out of 2,670 persons on Descovy and 15 out of 2,665 on Truvada at the primary analysis).
 All were in the Truvada arm and all were in those with baseline HIV infections.
-As with previous PrEP studies, DISCOVER found the effectiveness of Descovy for PrEP was related to drug adherence—taking Descovy for PrEP as prescribed.
+As with previous PrEP studies, DISCOVER found the effectiveness of Descovy for PrEP was related to drug adherence—taking Descovy daily for PrEP as prescribed.
 The TAF component in Descovy is associated with relatively decreased risk for toxicity to the kidneys and bones (such as decreases in estimated glomerular filtration rate, or eGFR, and bone mineral density, or BMD) when compared to TDF in Truvada.
 Kidney function (including creatinine clearance, or CrCl) should be monitored while taking Descovy for PrEP.
 Recommended monitoring also includes STI screening.
-When comparing TDF versus TAF, bone changes may be of greater concern for young people who are still growing their bone structure and older individuals who may be becoming frail.
-Kidney changes may be of greater concern for individuals who have pre-existing kidney problems or older individuals at risk for developing kidney problems.
+When comparing TDF versus TAF, bone changes may be of greater concern for young people whose bone structure is still growing and for older individuals who may be becoming frail.
+Bone mineral density (BMD) tests may be recommended in people with history of or risk factors for bone fractures or osteoporosis.
+Kidney changes may be of greater concern for individuals who have preexisting kidney problems or older individuals at risk of developing kidney problems.
 Stigma remains a significant concern of HIV prevention, especially PrEP.
+When taken for HIV treatment, TAF has been associated with weight gain; SEE Descovy page.

 Potential Drug Interactions